lmu-cmsi3520-fall2022/assignments/netflix-prize-graph-example/README.md

 Note the two new symbols `:END_ID` and `:START_ID`—this is how we connect the nodes.
 Our schema, in one sentence, is “Viewer RATED Movie:” thus, the :RATED relationship _starts_ at a viewer and _ends_ at a movie. `:START_ID` and `:END_ID` indicate the _identifiers_ to use in order to match one node to the other.

-_neo4j-admin import_ will take those IDs, find them in the database, then _connect_ them with a relationship that has the `rating` and `dateRated` properties.
+_neo4j-admin database import full_ will take those IDs, find them in the database, then _connect_ them with a relationship that has the `rating` and `dateRated` properties.
 So each line of _ratings.csv_ represents a :RATED edge from a viewer to a movie.

-### Enter _node-admin import_
+### Enter _node-admin database import full_
 To recap, the full load will require six (6) files: three (3) that you’ll derive from the Netflix Prize data and three (3) that are in this repository:

 - _movies.csv_: Created by `python3 preprocess_movies.py > movies.csv`